dexterbrian/Kanisa-Digital/README.md

 If you have any question or contributions, please email me at [brianwaweru627@yahoo.com](mailto:brianwaweru627@yahoo.com).

 ## License
-I don't know which license to pick yet but basically contributions to the project are allowed.
-What isn't allowed is you using the code in this repo to start your own related or unrelated project without consent.
+The appropriate license is yet to be selected.
+Contributions to the project are allowed, however using the code in this repo to start your own related or unrelated project without consent is not allowed.

+>Copyright (c) 2022 **Brian Waweru**